 - $8 to get into the park

 Armstrong Redwoods are located about 35 minutes from Santa Rosa in the town of Guerneville.
 When you get to the town on Highway 116, you will see a sign that directs you onto Armstrong Woods Rd and into the park.
-There is a decent size parking lot right near the visitors center.
+There is a decent size parking lot right near the visitor center.

 Pioneer Nature Trail